MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ### Withholding changes for Arkansas

 > [!NOTE]
-> If you have employees set up to withhold Arkansas state tax, you need to be on version 18.5.1635 or later, for taxes to be correct for the year 2024 or later.
+> If you have employees set up to withhold Arkansas state tax, you need to using version 18.5.1635 or later for taxes to be correct for the year 2024 or later.

 This change is for the Midrange Income look up part of the tax calculation.